jmintb/blog/content/resume.md

 ### Formal Education

 - Bachelors in CS at Aarhus University
-- Masters in CS at Aarhus University (I am currently in the last semester)
+- Masters in CS at Aarhus University (Just graduated January 2024)

 #### Academic Highlights